The framework agreement has been designed to provide a compliant and convenient route to market for the NHS

 Pathpoint clinical communication tools include SafeView and SafeAttach.
-Send an encrypted one-time link in a SMS message to share secure photos (such as of wounds) and validated advice leaflets/videos, or a real-time video consultation.
+Send an encrypted one-time link in a SMS message to share secure photos (such as of wounds) and validated advice leaflets and videos, or a real-time video consultation.
 Use in conjunction with Pathpoint clinical workflow software for end-to-end patient care pathways.

 Telephone: 020 3475 2955

 Pando by Forward Clinical Ltd. was designed by and for NHS clinicians.
 Already used by 50,000+ NHS healthcare professionals, our app is proven to replace WhatsApp and pagers by instantly connecting teams.
 Collaborate by individual and group messaging, share patient information securely, and speed-up decision making.

 Telephone: 03300 970 165

 Pulse Health App

 A fully end-to end encrypted iOS, Android, and Web Application.
-Containing full instant message functionality, secure image/file sharing, voice/video calls, NHSMail SSO including federated access, and a full NHS Directory.
+Containing full instant message functionality, secure image and file sharing, voice and video calls, NHSMail SSO including federated access, and a full NHS Directory.

 Clients will access the Pulse Health Admin panel to administer or manage accounts, broadcast to users, and view useful statistics.